Novice

 "Novice" leads off James Schmitz's Telzey Amberdon series, introducing the heroine; Telzey is fifteen years old at this point.

-Telzey Amberdon - Eggleton (Baen)"Novice", this first Telzey novelet, is quite neatly put together.
+Telzey Amberdon - Eggleton (Baen) "Novice", this first Telzey novelet, is quite neatly put together.
 It introduces Telzey as well as her saber-tooth sized feline pet, Tick-Tock (so called from its metronomic purring).
 Telzey is decisively a high-powered teenager, genius level, daughter of Federation Councilwoman Jessamine Amberdon.
 She is a law student at Orado University, currently on vacation on the wilderness-park planet, Jontarou.
-The plot here revolves around her pet Tick-Tock and its wild relatives on Jontarou.
-Much of the action is telepathic, and under this stimulus Telzey's own latent mental powers begin to come into the open.
-She is in fact a xenotelepath, a rare person who can communicate with minds of other species in addition to the human.

 These mental powers are in the realm of extra-sensory perception (ESP); or psionic, or psi powers, to use the terms that editor John W. Campbell favored in Astounding Science Fiction (later Analog Science Fiction) throughout the 1950s and 1960s.
 Astounding / Analog was the magazine where most of Schmitz's best work, and all the Telzey Amberdon series, were first published.
 Telepathy, the ability to speak mentally to another mind, is traditionally the first and chief of these mental powers.